Carlosmape/dotfiles/README.md

   - Desktop environment
     - bspwm [Tiling window manager]
     - sxhdk [Keyboard and mouse tracker for bspwm using Xorg]
-    - lemonbar [Simple and lightweight panel]
+    - lxdepanel [Simple and lightweight panel]
+	- ulauncher [Menu launcher and file searcher]
     - feh [Simple app to watch images from CLI (also works as Wallpaper)]
   - Applications
     - urxvt [Hardware accelerated terminal emulator]